 - Transit-Supportive Corridor Policies: General plans for two of the three corridor municipalities reference encouraging transit-oriented development (TOD).
-More detailed moderately transit-supportive TOD planning was undertaken around existing commuter and light rail stations and along a portion of the BRT corridor, although specific density targets are rarely set. - Supportive Zoning Regulations Near Transit Stations: Zoning is most transit-supportive around the termini stations, where maximum height limits do not exist in some areas, minimum building heights are two to five stories, setback requirements are low, and mixed-use development is permitted.
+More detailed moderately transit-supportive TOD planning was undertaken around existing commuter and light rail stations and along a portion of the BRT corridor, although specific density targets are rarely set.
+At least three additional stations will have station-area plans developed. - Supportive Zoning Regulations Near Transit Stations: Zoning is most transit-supportive around the termini stations, where maximum height limits do not exist in some areas, minimum building heights are two to five stories, setback requirements are low, and mixed-use development is permitted.
 In other station areas, zoning is more typical of suburban areas with low to moderate densities.
 One municipality is in the process of updating its zoning ordinance.
 Base parking requirements are generally typical for suburban areas, although there are provisions for reductions near transit. - Tools to Implement Land Use Policies: Regional programs have funded transit-supportive land use planning in parts of the corridor that has included outreach to the community, developers, and property owners.
 The municipalities have conducted their own developer outreach for specific opportunity areas.
 Two redevelopment districts have provided tax-increment financing.